cherali/headless-custom-datepicker/README.md

 - It's very important to make sure picker instances remain the same on each re-render.
 - Key binding is not implemented, so if you want you can add your own binding system.
 -
-- You can add your desire evnets just create event object with key of date and value of array of string (for simple events) or object (for more complex events like colorized and etc) then render it any where you want.
+- You can add your desire events just create event object with key of date and value of array of string (for simple events) or object (for more complex events like colorized and etc) then render it any where you want.
 For example simple events look like this:
 ```tsx
 const events = {
   '2023-03-31': [